 “Now we’re in close company with Punta del Este, Imagine your Korea and Seattle (hello everyone) each of us driving hard to get the first points on the board in Leg 2 from the scoring gate.”

 The scoring gate is between SG3 North at position 37°S 030°W and SG3 South at position 38°30’S 030°W and is marked on the Race Viewer.
 It lies to the north of the rhumb line and its aim is to encourage teams off the fastest route to be rewarded with race points.
 The first three yachts to cross this gate will receive bonus points to add to their overall points tally.
 Around 200nm still to go, and looking at the current route of the fleet, it could be any of the top six teams to take home these points.

 The pleasant conditions were felt across the fleet with Imagine your Korea skipper, Mike Surridge saying: “Sailing our magnificent sailing machine today has been a joy.
 Flat seas, sun and a light wind have enabled us to move steadily along the route and it would appear a touch faster than some today.”

-As the South Atlantic low pressure system develops, teams are preparing for its arrival, with added rig and equipment checks.
-Though there continues to be many distractions, Ian Wiggin, Unicef Skipper, explains: “Final prep is underway for the blow, although we do keep getting interrupted by passing whales, for which everyone downs tools immediately, and huge albatrosses, which attract only the ardent twitchers or those that enjoy any excuse to sit down, stop heaving sails or washing up, and take in the extraordinary scenery we are sailing through.”
+As the South Atlantic low-pressure system develops, teams are preparing for its arrival, with added rig and equipment checks.
+Though there continue to be many distractions, Ian Wiggin, Unicef Skipper, explains: “Final prep is underway for the blow, although we do keep getting interrupted by passing whales, for which everyone downs tools immediately, and huge albatrosses, which attract only the ardent twitchers or those that enjoy any excuse to sit down, stop heaving sails or washing up, and take in the extraordinary scenery we are sailing through.”